Processor: Exynos W920

 Both the standard Samsung Galaxy Watch 4 and Galaxy Watch 4 Classic are available for purchase as of August 27, 2021.

 The Galaxy Watch 4 starts at $249.99 for the 40mm Bluetooth model and $299.99 for the 40mm LTE model.
 The Galaxy Watch 4 Classic starts at $349.99 for the 42mm Bluetooth model and $399.99 for the 42mm LTE model.

-Be sure to check our guide on how to set up your Samsung Galaxy Watch 4 once you get yours.
+Be sure to check our guide on how to set up the Samsung Galaxy Watch 4 once you get yours.

 Samsung Galaxy Watch 4 vs. Galaxy Watch 4 Classic: What’s different?